What are your hours during the pandemic?

 We heard that Famous Fossil Winery is for sale.
 Is that true?

 Yes, Famous Fossil Vineyard and Winery is for sale.
-We'd love to pass on this beautiful property and business to someone who has a passion for wine, people and new ideas.
+We'd love to pass on this beautiful property to someone who has a passion for business, people and new ideas.
 There are lots of opportunities here from adding a bed and breakfast to opening a distillery to hosting Plein Air Retreats - the sky's the limit.
-Or you could just continue on with the wonderful business we've built.
-It's ready to go!
 Contact us if you'd like to learn more.